-Complete the distance learning materials on LMS if completing training

-Submit your coursework/portfolio submission - by 1 March/April deadline (May cycle) or by 1 August/September deadline (September cycle)

-Sit the written examinations - Second week of May (May cycle).
-Second week of September (September cycle)

-Sit the oral, practical and professional interview examinations - Week 23 (June)(May cycle).
-Week 40 (October) (September cycle)
+С Complete the distance learning materials on LMS if completing training Submit your coursework/portfolio submission - by 1 March/April deadline (May cycle) or by 1 August/September deadline (September cycle) it the written examinations - Second week of May (May cycle).
+Second week of September September cycle) it the oral, practical and professional interview examinations - Week 23 (June)(May cycle).
+Veek 40 (October) (September cycle)